-When your multiplatform advertising revenue model includes selling advertorials, a superior ad sponsorship package begins with the piece your sponsors crave the most and is also the part publishers have the expertise to provide – content.
+When your advertising revenue model includes selling advertorials, a superior ad sponsorship package begins with the piece your sponsors crave the most and is also the part publishers have the expertise to provide – content.
 Advertorials present a unique opportunity for publishers.
 Advertisers crave an audience to showcase their expertise, or thought leadership, and multiplatform publishers, especially those using a Mequoda portal and HTML magazine in addition to print and tablet versions, have the capacity to deliver a large, high-value audience.

 But it really is not difficult to do correctly.
 Advertorials that offer fantastic editorial that doesn’t turn off the reader as being too promotional or non-contextual can be a natural part of your editorial program.
 Plus, the FTC hasn’t changed their rules since 2015, so it’s not a moving target.

 At Mequoda, we believe the best advertorial takes the same form and qualities as your original premium content — one of the main reasons we prefer to use the term “sponsored content.”
 The content should provide value for the reader at the same time as it creates a positive perception of the sponsor.
 We live with one simple watch phrase that can help keep you out of trouble: advertorials should be something your publication would have published regardless of whether there was a sponsor.
 If it doesn’t meet that simple test, you shouldn’t publish it.

-The good news for publishers is that creating this kind of content isn’t easy for a sponsor.
+The good news is that creating this kind of content isn’t easy for a sponsor.
 Most sponsors can’t resist the opportunity to write promotional ad copy, instead of content that will really engage readers.
 They can’t help but emphasize the “ad” in “advertorial.”
 That’s why we recommend that the content be generated by someone you trust, who also knows your audience – you!
 And even though you will be the ones generating the content, it will still be labeled as “Sponsored Content.”
 Most readers won’t care if the content is sponsored or not – as long as it’s good!